DiamondLightSource/diffcalc/doc/source/youmanual.rst

 five-circle diffractometer might be missing the nu circle above.

 The laboratory frame is shown above.
 With all settings at zero as shown the crystal cartesian frame aligns with the laboratory frame.
-Therefor a cubic crystal mounted squarely in a way that the U matrix (defined below) is unitary will have h||a||x, k||b||y & l||c||z, crystal and reciprocal-lattice coordinate frames are defined with respect to the beam and to gravity to be (for a cubic
+Therefore a cubic crystal mounted squarely in a way that the U matrix (defined below) is unitary will have h||a||x, k||b||y & l||c||z, crystal and reciprocal-lattice coordinate frames are defined with respect to the beam and to gravity to be (for a cubic